 Nutritional Sciences 6850/Economics 7710: Microeconomics of Development: Applications to Health, Nutrition, and Education

-Nutrition 4740/Economics 4570: Health, Poverty and Inequality: A Global Perspective
+Nutrition 4570/Economics 3910: Health, Poverty and Inequality: A Global Perspective

-The course focuses on issues of global health inequality.
-We explore the nature and extent of global inequalities in health, and the possible policy responses to improving health and well-being, and reducing observed disparities.
+The course focuses on issues of global health challenges and their relationship to poverty and inequality.
+We explore the nature and extent of global inequalities in health, and the possible policy responses to improving health and well-being and reducing observed disparities.
 We examine global health inequalities at various levels, including across countries, at the national level, and even within the household.
-Likewise, the class examines the implications of the health crisis that afflicts the poorest countries, especially in Africa.
-Special attention is given to problems such as malnutrition and HIV/AIDS.
-The ethics of dealing with problems of global health inequality, as well as some policy options are also discussed.
-The latter issue of how to most cost-effectively address global health problems is the subject of class projects.
+The class examines the implications of the health crisis that afflicts the poorest countries, especially in Africa.
+The ethics of dealing with problems of global health inequality, as well as some policy options, are also discussed.

 1984 PhD, Massachusetts Institute of Technology Cambridge, Massachusetts

 1976 Master of Public Health, University of Michigan Ann Arbor, Michigan

 1975 Bachelor of General Studies, University of Michigan Ann Arbor, Michigan

 As Director of the Cornell Food and Nutrition Policy Program, I manage a large number of externally funded research, training, and technical assistance projects.
 Administrative responsibilities also include operating a collaborative research and training program for African scholars, funded by the African Economic Research Consortium, to examine the nature and determinants of poverty and approaches to raise household incomes.

 Strategies and Analysis for Growth and Access (SAGA)

 G|L|M LIC Growth and Labour Markets in Low Income Countries Programme